 - Support and/or lead investigative trials on restoration methods, effectiveness and wildlife responses, and make recommendations for broader implementation

 The RICC study area covers approximately 85,000 km² in the Cold Lake and East Side Athabasca River (ESAR) boreal woodland caribou ranges, and parts of the boreal forest in the Saskatchewan Boreal Plain caribou range to the east as a reference environment.
-The study area includes an additional 20 km buffer to incorporate adjacent areas that may have an impact on woodland caribou within their ranges.
+The study area includes an additional 20 kilometre buffer to incorporate adjacent areas that may have an impact on woodland caribou within their ranges.

 RICC Member Projects

 Large-Scale Habitat Restoration

-Since 2012, RICC companies have individually led, implemented and collaborated on large-scale habitat restoration projects spanning multiple townships in size.
+Since 2012, RICC companies have led, implemented and collaborated on large-scale habitat restoration projects spanning multiple townships in size.

-Building from the learnings of LiDEA, recent large-scale habitat restoration projects have also been implemented in the proposed Dillon Wildland Park by TransCanada Corporation and Alberta-Pacific Forest Industries (in coordination with Alberta Parks), by MEG Energy in the Christina caribou herd of the ESAR range, by Statoil Canada in the Egg-Pony caribou herd of the ESAR range (with Devon Canada contributing funding for predator access control trials implemented in 2015), and by Cenovus through the 10-year Caribou Habitat Restoration Project within the Cold Lake range (with Imperial, Canadian Natural Canadian Natural and Devon Canada contributing funding for restoration work in 2016).
+Building from the learnings of LiDea, recent large-scale habitat restoration projects have also been implemented in the proposed Dillon Wildland Park by TransCanada Corporation and Alberta-Pacific Forest Industries (in coordination with Alberta Parks), by MEG Energy in the Christina caribou herd of the ESAR range, by Athabasca Oil Corporation in the Egg-Pony caribou herd of the ESAR range (with Devon Canada contributing funding for predator access control trials implemented in 2015), and by Cenovus through the 10-year Caribou Habitat Restoration Project within the Cold Lake range (with Imperial, Canadian Natural and Devon Canada contributing funding for restoration work in 2016).
 The Cenovus Caribou Habitat Project was launched in 2016 and aims to treat for restoration approximately 3,500 km of linear features across an area of 3,900 km² by 2026, including the restoration work conducted under LiDea.
 The work will also involve planting about four million trees.